-Dr. Kristine Yaffe, who co-authored the UCSF study, advises older adults to get regularly screened for sleep problems, so that any issues can be caught early and treated before they lead to significant cognitive impairment.
+Dr. Kristine Yaffe, who co-authored the UCSF study, advises older adults to get regularly screened for sleep problems so that any issues can be caught early and treated before they lead to significant cognitive impairment.

-Alzheimer’s, Sleep Problems and Sundowning
+When Sleep Problems Impact Alzheimer’s and Sundowning

-Caregivers Need Sleep, Too
+Why Caregivers Need Sleep, Too

-Study after study has shown that caregivers need a good night’s sleep just as much as their loved ones do.
-According to a report from the National Alliance for Caregiving, stress and depression are common in caregivers, and 87% of those surveyed reported problems with their energy levels and sleep.
+Study after study has shown that caregivers need a good night’s sleep just as much as their parents or senior loved ones.
+According to a report from the National Alliance for Caregiving, depression and stress are common in caregivers, and 87% of those surveyed reported problems with their energy levels and sleep.